-Another natural generalization assumes that the items arrive online.
-Furthermore, the types of future items are unknown and the decisions have to be made instantly.
-Recently, \cite{DBLP:conf/ijcai/HePPZ19} investigates this model with the requirement that the allocations returned after the arrival of each item are EF1.
-However, due to the negative results against the adversary \cite{DBLP:conf/sigecom/BenadeKPP18}, adjustments are necessary to achieve EF1 deterministically.
-Notably, the $O(T^2)$ of adjustments is attained trivially by redistributing all items in each round, where $T$ is the number of items. \cite{DBLP:conf/ijcai/HePPZ19} shows that the $\Omega(T)$ of adjustments is inevitable for more than two agents, even if the information of the items is known upfront.
-On the positive side, they give two algorithms with respectively $O(T^{1.5})$ and $O(nmT)$ adjustments, where $m$ denotes the maximum number of distinct valuations for a single item among all agents.
+Another natural generalization assumes that items arrive online.
+Furthermore, the types of future items are unknown and decisions have to be made instantly.
+He et al. \cite{DBLP:conf/ijcai/HePPZ19} investigate this model with the requirement that the allocations returned after the arrival of each item are EF1 and consider additive valuations.
+However, due to the negative results against adversaries when allocations are irrevocable \cite{DBLP:conf/sigecom/BenadeKPP18}, adjustments are necessary to achieve EF1 deterministically.
+Notably, the $O(T^2)$ of adjustments is attained trivially by redistributing all items in each round, where $T$ is the number of items.
+He et al. \cite{DBLP:conf/ijcai/HePPZ19} show that the $\Omega(T)$ of adjustments is inevitable for more than two agents, even if the information of all items is known upfront.
+On the positive side, they give two algorithms with respectively $O(T^{1.5})$ and $O(nmT)$ adjustments, where $n$ is the number of agents and $m$ denotes the maximum number of distinct valuations for items among all agents.

-In this work, we adopt the online model proposed by \cite{DBLP:conf/ijcai/HePPZ19}.
-Furthermore, we also impose the contiguity constraint on the items.
-Specifically, the items are arranged on a line by the order they arrive and each agent obtains a contiguous block of items.
+In this work, we adopt the model proposed by He et al. \cite{DBLP:conf/ijcai/HePPZ19}.
+Furthermore, we also impose the contiguity constraint on items.
+More precisely, items are arranged on a line by the order they arrive and each agent obtains a contiguous block of items.
 To motivate this, consider a library that has several bookshelves with books of the same types being placed together.
-Moreover, the number of books of a certain type should not differ by a large amount.
-With more and more bookshelves being deployed, the library needs to reallocate a consecutive block of bookshelves to a certain type of books and redistribute the books according to the new allocation.
-In this case, the objective is to minimize the cost of moving the books or, equivalently, the number of adjustments.
-We study the number of adjustments necessary to achieve some fairness guarantee in both contiguous and noncontiguous models.
+Moreover, the numbers of books of two different types should not differ by a large amount.
+With more and more bookshelves being deployed, the library needs to reallocate a consecutive block of bookshelves to each certain type of book and redistribute the books according to the new allocation.
+In this case, the objective is to minimize the cost of moving the books or equivalently, the number of adjustments.
+We study the number of adjustments necessary to achieve some fairness guarantee in both contiguous and noncontiguous settings.